usmannawaz01/OldSlavicLemma/README.md

 - `vocab.py` — character vocabulary
 - `exporter.py` — model export utilities

+## License

+The source code in this repository is released under the MIT License.

+The pretrained model weights are released separately under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+Commercial use of the pretrained model weights is not permitted without prior permission.

 ## Citation

 A formal citation for `OldSlavicLemma` will be added soon.